cjgayle1/Portfolio-Project/README.md

 # Portfolio-Project
- Codebase for my portfolio

-This is my portfolio website.
+This is the code for my portfolio portfolio website.
 It took me a good amount of time to create and it was a lot of fun.
 This is the link to check out the live site: https://christopher-gayle.com/